jlangch/venice/doc/readme/openai2.md

 #### ADMIN key

-Pass the OpenAI API key as an option `:openai-admin-key "sk-admin-1234"` for creating the OpenAI client:
+Pass the OpenAI ADMIN key as an option `:openai-admin-key "sk-admin-1234"` for creating the OpenAI client:

 ```